-My second monograph, Meter and Modernity in English Verse, 1350-1650, is published by the University of Pennsylvania Press (2020).
+My second monograph, Meter and Modernity in English Verse, 1350-1650, is published by the University of Pennsylvania Press (2020 for 2021).
 The book is partly based on archival research I conducted into manuscripts of English political prophecy held by rare book libraries in the United States and the United Kingdom.

 from the inside flap:

 What would English literary history look like if the unit of measure were not the political reign but the poetic tradition?
 The earliest poems in English were written in alliterative verse, the meter of Beowulf.
 Alliterative meter preceded tetrameter, which first appeared in the twelfth century, and tetrameter in turn preceded pentameter, the five-stress line that would become the dominant English verse form of modernity, though it was invented by Chaucer in the 1380s.
 While this chronology is accurate, Eric Weiskott argues, the traditional periodization of literature in modern scholarship distorts the meaning of meters as they appeared to early poets and readers.